1971–72 Seattle SuperSonics season: Offseason

 With the sixth overall pick in the 1971 NBA draft, Seattle selected Fred Brown from the University of Iowa.
-After months of negotiation (the Kentucky Colonels of the American Basketball Association also selected him in the 1971 ABA Draft), the Sonics signed him to a multi-year contract Brown would go on to have a career spanning 13 seasons with the SuperSonics.
+After months of negotiation (the Kentucky Colonels of the American Basketball Association also selected him in the 1971 ABA draft), the Sonics signed him to a multi-year contract Brown would go on to have a career spanning 13 seasons with the SuperSonics.

 The Buffalo Braves selected Spencer Haywood with the 30th overall pick and intended to claim rights to the player from the SuperSonics.
 Matters were taken to court, with the judge ruling in favor of the Seattle franchise.
 Tensions prior to the trial rose to the point that Buffalo decided to pay expansion fees to every team in the league with the exception of the Sonics.

-Draft picks
+Draft

-Note: only draft picks who participated in at least one game in the NBA are listed.

 The Seattle SuperSonics signed their second round pick Jim McDaniels in February 1972.
 Since McDaniels was under contract with the Carolina Cougars of the American Basketball Association, both teams began a legal battle over the player's contract, with a judge in the King County Superior Court granting permission to McDaniels to play for the Sonics.
 The Cougars appealed to the Washington Supreme Court but McDaniels stayed in Seattle.